 Ultimate Valencia Travel Guide for First-Time Visitors

-If you’re visiting Valencia soon, prepare to be wowed by its beauty and charm.
-Spain’s third largest city doesn’t get the same attention as Madrid or Barcelona, which doesn’t make any sense as Valencia has SO much to offer visitors and locals alike.
-There’s the blissfully sunny weather, long sandy beaches, unique cultural events, picturesque plazas and modern vibes mixed effortlessly with medieval architecture and fascinating history.
+From year-round sunshine and long stretches of sandy beach to vibrant cultural festivals and postcard-perfect plazas, the city blends modern energy with medieval architecture and layers of fascinating history.
 There’s also an insane number of amazing restaurants; you could dine out every night for a year and never grow bored of the food scene in Valencia.
-In this post, I will share my personal tips and suggestions that a first-time visitor should know to make the most of their trip.
+In this guide, I’ll share my personal tips and practical advice to help you make the most of your time there.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep the blog running and growing, with lots of free content for you to enjoy.

-There’s tons to see and do in Valencia.
-Be sure to visit the City of Arts and Sciences, a futuristic complex with an opera house, IMAX cinema, planetarium, science museum, and Europe’s largest aquarium.
-Explore the historic Valencia Cathedral (supposedly home to the Holy Grail) and climb the El Micalet bell tower for panoramic city views.
 Don’t miss the bustling Central Market, one of the most beautiful markets in Europe which is a feast for all the senses, with over a thousand stalls selling fresh produce and local delicacies.
-You should admire the Gothic architecture of La Lonja de la Seda, a UNESCO World Heritage Site and former silk exchange and visit Playa de la Malvarrosa (Valencia’s beach), or the picturesque Turia Gardens, a nine-kilometre park perfect for walking, biking, doing sports, and enjoying al fresco lunches.
+You should admire the Gothic architecture ofLa Lonja de la Seda, a UNESCO World Heritage Site and former silk exchange and visit Playa de la Malvarrosa (Valencia’s beach), or the picturesque Turia Gardens, a nine-kilometre park perfect for walking, biking, doing sports, and enjoying al fresco lunches.
 For more sightseeing ideas, check out my three-day itinerary for Valencia.

 Museums and attractions typically open around 10am and close by 6 or 7pm.
 It’s a good idea to check individual websites for exact times, especially during public holidays and festivals.
 Most shops open from 10 AM to 2 PM and then from 5 PM to 8 PM, with a siesta break in between.
 You might find some shops closed on Sundays and public holidays, but this is more common in the residential/suburban areas rather than in the city centre.